• Skip to main content

 9 Ways to Be a Happier Person, According to Science

-Recent global lockdowns have changed the psyche of Americans forever.
-If you’re isolating at home, you may find yourself waking up late, watching YouTube for hours, or feeling low.
-Given these circumstances, what are ways to seek out happiness while the world is in chaos?
+Recent events has impacted the psyche of many Americans.
+If you find yourself waking up late, scrolling social media, or feeling low, what are ways to seek out happiness while the world is in chaos?

 Although it can be challenging to stay upbeat during a difficult time, read on to learn nine simple, science-backed ways to stay positive.